 Consumers expect an omnichannel shopping experience with seamless and cohesive touch points across all of a retailer’s online and in-store channels.
 Digital continues to be instrumental in shaping in-store sales strategies.

 Each year, the National Retail Foundation and FitForCommerce releases the Omnichannel Retail Index, which examines how 120 retailers across multiple categories are performing in this arena.
-The report found that while companies continue to optimize their omnichannel capabilities, there’s still a ton of room for improvement.
+The report found that while companies continue to optimize their omnichannel capabilities, there are still retail challenges and a ton of room for improvement.

 Most retailers are adopting digital features and omnichannel strategies that provide better service.
 For example, 98 percent of retailers in the index offer a variety of ways to contact customer service and 54 percent offer live chat options.